3rd grade types of sentences worksheets

 Third graders classify the four types quickly, including the sneaky cases: commands with hidden subjects (Wash your hands), questions that start mid-thought, and exclamations that open with what or how.
-Naming types feeds directly into writing paragraphs that vary their sentences.
+Naming types feeds into writing paragraphs that vary their sentences.

 The kind of sentences you'll get